kbxkb/AzureMediaServicesClient/README.md

 1. Though you sent this request to 'media.windows.net', you should not send subsequent requests to AMS to this host.
 You should use the hostname returned in this response ('wamsbluclus001rest-hs.cloudapp.net' in this example) from here on
 2. The value of the 'Authorization' header uses the access token.
 Note the word 'Bearer' followed by a space must precede the access token.
 Also note that if the access token has expired, you will have to re-issue a new one by repeating Step 1

-## Create an AMS 'Asset' and associated resource:
+## Create an AMS 'Asset' and associated resources:

 #### Step 3 - Create an Asset